climate-action-kits/pxt-fwd-edu/gr3-forcewind-modify.md

 Think about something about this project that challenged you.
 How did you overcome the challenge?
 How did that make you feel?

 ## Finished! @showdialog
-In the next step, you can click the `|done|` button to finish the tutorial.
+In the next step, you can click the `|Done|` button to finish the tutorial.